 His changes to the Supreme Court could affect the country for decades

-With three out of nine Supreme Court judges over 78 that lean Democratic, there is a distinct risk that Trump will be able to replace more of them.
+With four out of nine Supreme Court judges over 78 that lean Democratic, there is a distinct risk that Trump will be able to replace more of them.
 This would tilt the balance to the conservative side.
-Neil Gorsuch, a devout conservative, has been nominated to the Supreme Court for life, which will help restore the court’s conservative majority.
-However, Trump’s shortlist for a potential next appointment includes judges like William Pryor, who called the legalization of abortion “the worst abomination of constitutional law in our history” and believes that gay people should be jailed for sleeping together.
-Given that Supreme Court judges are appointed for life, there is a big risk that Trump’s reign can cast a shadow over liberals that will last for decades.
+Trump first nominated Neil Gorsuch, a devout conservative, to the Supreme Court for life, which has helped restore the court’s conservative majority.
+His next nomination was the 53-year-old Brett Kavanuagh, whose young age ensures that his conservative views (including anti-gun control and anti-abortion) will impact the Supreme Court for decades to come.
+Given that Supreme Court judges are appointed for life, there is a big risk that Trump’s reign will cast a shadow over liberals that will last for decades.

 Trump has polarized political discussion

-President Trump has ushered in a period of political division that one ABC political analyst compared to that of pre-civil war America.
+President Trump has ushered in a period of political division that one ABC political analyst once compared to that of pre-civil war America.
 While some of this conflict between left and right is not connected to Trump, he has started a trend of aggressive divisiveness that is unprecedented in the modern day.
+Even during the impeachment trial, many Republicans reportedly voted to acquit him out of fear of crossing him and their base.
 A narrative of ‘us-vs.-them’ has antagonized outsiders to bring his supporters closer to himself; “liberal” has become a dirty word in the US except when used by people who identify as such.
 This distracts from the fact that while liberals feel differently from conservatives about many issues, they are just as patriotic as their counterparts.
-Outright criticism of Trump’s secret service agencies have furthered a battle-like mentality, indicating that moderate political discourse between right and left will be hard to reinstate even after Trump’s reign is over.
+Outright criticism of Trump – even from Republicans, like Mitt Romney or the late John McCain, have furthered a battle-like mentality.
+This, plus social media, which makes it easy for anyone to air and spread political views, even if extreme, indicates that it will be hard to reinstate moderate political discourse between right and left even after Trump’s reign is over.

 He has unleashed a war on the media